james-card/cnext/README.md

 ### CThreads

 CThreads.h includes the correct header based on the compiler, either PosixCTheads.h or WinCThreads.h.
 The corresponding C libraries have the standard C functions for threading.
 The libraries ensure functionality that conforms to the C specification.
+I have also added thrd_terminate to the supported functions in these libraries.
+Even though it is not a best practice to terminate a thread, there are situations where it is necessary and the language should not constrain programmers from necessary operations.
+Without a cross-platform way to do this, developers would still have to rely on OS-specific mechanisms for the times that this is necesary.

 ### Coroutines